 Marketing is much older than we think.

-Some experts maintain that the discipline of marketing emerged after the standardization of quality products halfway through the 20th century forced companies to find other ways to distinguish themselves from competitors (see: brand management).
+Some people argue that the discipline emerged after the standardization of quality products halfway through the 20th century forced companies to find other ways to distinguish themselves from competitors (see: brand management).
 Others note that market research was first identified as a business activity in the early 1900s.
-Some even assert that marketing has been around since Gutenberg’s moveable type enabled the earliest print advertisements.
+A few even assert that marketing has been around since Gutenberg’s moveable type enabled the earliest print advertisements.

 In this sense, marketing began millions of years ago.
 Hundreds of millions.
 With plants.